 Myth – Lifting heavy weights makes you bulky

-Myth – Exercise machines are just as good as free weights
+Myth – Exercise machines work just as well as free weights

-Myth – Running on a treadmill is just as effective as running outside
+Myth – Running on a treadmill has the same benefits as running outside

 Myth – Crunches are a good way to burn fat around the stomach

 The Truth – In order to effectively lose weight, you’re going to be way better off performing multi-muscle exercises such as press ups, squats and lunges which actually target a variety of your core regions.
 Crunches are in fact the least effective means of burning belly fat.

 So there you are - some exercise truths for you!
 Dive into our fitness community section to discover more fitness tips, articles and different types of exercise.
 Start off with Foods For Post-Exercise Recovery and the 7 Day Healthy Sports Nutrition Diet.